Marc Olsen

 Marc Brockmann Olsen (born 15 January 1986) is a Danish professional football (soccer) player and Backgammon Grandmaster.

 Football

-Olsen plays as a midfielder.
-He has played professionally for Danish clubs including Brøndby IF, and also one season for South Melbourne FC in Australia.
+Olsen plays as an attacking midfielder.
+He has played professionally for Danish clubs including Brøndby IF, and also one season for Port Melbourne Sharks in Australia.

 Marc Olsen debuted for Brøndby's first team 5 November 2006 against FC København.
-His favourite position is as a left midfielder.
+His favourite position is as a right winger or offensive midfield.

 Backgammon

-Olsen is a G2 Grandmaster in Backgammon, and an author of books on Backgammon strategy.
+Olsen is a G2 Grandmaster in Backgammon in BMAB and UBC, and an author of books on Backgammon strategy.
 He also presents the YouTube channel "Backgammon Galaxy", teaching strategies from beginner to advanced level.

+Olsen is also the Founder and current CEO of the mobile and web gaming site, Backgammon Galaxy.
+It is the platform of choice for online Backgammon Master and Grandmaster level players.
+It's both a web- and mobile based app.